Majorana zero modes in dislocations of Sr$_2$RuO$_4$: Abstract

 \section{Abstract}

 We study the topologically protected Majorana zero modes induced by lattice dislocations in chiral topological superconductors.
-Dislocations provide a new way to realize Majorana zero modes at zero magnetic field.
+Dislocations provide a new way to realize Majorana modes at zero magnetic field.
 In particular, we study several different types of dislocations in the candidate material ${\rm Sr_2RuO_4}.$ We also discuss the properties of linked dislocation lines and linked dislocation and flux lines.
-Various experimental consequences are predicted which provide a new approach to determine whether nature of the superconducting phase of ${\rm Sr_2RuO_4}.$
+Various experimental consequences are predicted which provide a new approach to determine the nature of the superconducting phase of ${\rm Sr_2RuO_4}.$

-{\bf Introduction}: Chiral topological superconductors (TSC) in 2D have garnered much attention over the past decade after the prediction that vortices in these superconducting phases harbor bound Majorana zero-modes\cite{read2000}.
+Chiral topological superconductors (TSC) in 2D are predicted to have vortices that harbor stable Majorana bound states (MBS) when the Chern number topological invariant is an odd integer\cite{read2000}.
 This property is an important feature for topological quantum computing architectures which are based on the use of such non-Abelian anyon qubits\cite{kitaev2003,nayak2008}.
-It is generally agreed that Sr$_2$RuO$_4$ is a quasi-2D, p-wave superconductor with broken time-reversal symmetry, although the precise nature of the order parameter is still controversial (for a review, see Ref. \cite{kallin2012}).
-So, while there is no concrete evidence that Sr$_2$RuO$_4$ is a topological superconductor, it is one of the best candidate chiral topological superconductor materials.
+It is generally agreed that Sr$_2$RuO$_4$ is a quasi-2D, p-wave superconductor with broken time-reversal symmetry, although the precise nature of the order parameter is still controversial (for a review, see Ref. \onlinecite{kallin2012}).
+So, while there is no comprehensive evidence that Sr$_2$RuO$_4$ is a TSC, it is one of the best candidate chiral TSC materials.